resingulm/podmanai-chatbot-gradio/README.md

-# Local chat whith Podman AI
+# Local chat with Podman AI

 Chat UI for local offline Llama3 Model to chat with.